Democratic Republic of Afghanistan: Army

 The strength of the Afghan Army was greatly weakened during the early stages of PDPA rule.
 One of the main reasons for the small size was that the Soviet military were afraid the Afghan army would defect en masse to the enemy if total personnel increased.
 There were several sympathisers of the mujahideen within the Afghan Armed Forces.
-Even so, there were several elite units under the command of the Afghan army, for instance, the 26th Airborne Battalion, 444th, 37th and 38th Commando Brigades.
-The 26th Airborne Battalion proved politically unreliable, and in 1980 they initiated a rebellion against the PDPA government.
-The Commando Brigades were, in contrast, considered reliable and were used as mobile strike forces until they sustained excessive casualties.
-After sustaining these casualties the Commando Brigades were turned into battalions.
+Even so, there were several elite units under the command of the Afghan army, such as the 37th, 38th, 444th, 466th, 666th, 84th, 85th Commando Brigades.
+Additionally, there could have also been a possible 344th Commando Brigade in 1980.